John Collins-Muhammad: Political career

-In 2017, Collins-Muhammad proposed a major redevelopment plan on Natural Bridge Avenue; one of the city's most derelict and less economically developed Corridors.
-Natural Bridge Avenue sits in the middle of North St. Louis, and is populated by crime, a decreasing housing market, and vacant buildings.
-Collins-Muhammad's plan included a blighting, and a 15-year tax abatement on property on Natural Bridge Avenue, and additional funding in Tax Increment Financing to developers.
+In 2017, Collins-Muhammad proposed a major redevelopment plan on Natural Bridge Avenue that included a blighting, a 15-year tax abatement on property, and additional funding in Tax Increment Financing to developers.

+During the 2017 St. Louis protests, Collins-Muhammad presented an honorary resolution remembering Anthony Lamar Smith that was unanimously approved.
+The resolution was heavily criticized by Jeff Roorda of the St. Louis police officers association.

-In 2018, in response to high freezing temperatures, Collins-Muhammad gained local media attention for opening up an emergency homeless shelter at St. Peter community center in his ward.
-The emergency shelter houses up to 150 people per night and is operated 24 hours a day.
+In 2018, Collins-Muhammad opened an emergency homeless shelter at St. Peter community center housing up to 150 people per night and operated 24 hours a day.
 St. Peter community center is owned by St. Peter African Methodist Episcopal church in St. Louis.
 Collins-Muhammad also wrote an open letter to the Missouri Governor to call attention to the homeless epidemic in St. Louis.

 Collins-Muhammad sponsored legislation creating the one dollar housing program; a year-long pilot program aimed at selling residential properties owned by the city's real estate department known as Land Re-utilization Authority for $1.00.
 The legislation established a lease program in which interested developers could obtain an 18-month lease on the property, and undertake a rehabilitation that would need to be completed in that time frame.

-Collins-Muhammad introduced a Board Bill creating “ban the box”, prohibiting employers in the City of St. Louis, Missouri, from basing job hiring or promotion decisions on applicants’ criminal histories.
-The Ordinance will take effect on January 1, 2021, for employers with at least 10 employees.
-Under the law, applicants with criminal histories are less likely to be considered for an available job when the information is included on an initial job application, and that revealing a criminal history on an initial job application often results in an applicant's elimination from consideration.